hi-akshat/Emotion-Recogniton-from-EEG-Signals/README.md

 During the pre-processing phase, a preparation time of 3 s was added to each video, thereby changing the total time of each video to 63s.

-This paper analyzed the emotion in the valence and arousal dimensions.
+We analyzed the emotion in the valence and arousal dimensions.
 If an individual’s score is greater than 4.5, the level of arousal/valence is classified as high, whereas if the individual’s score is less than 4.5, the level of arousal/valence is classified as low.

 We used the average mean reference (AMR)method to pre-process the EEG data.
 Then, toeliminate individual differences and channel differences, we normalized the EEG signals for each channel of each person to [0,1] using the min-max normalization method, thereby reducing the computational complexity.

-In this paper, we used discrete wavelet transform (DWT) to extract EEG features.
+We used discrete wavelet transform (DWT) to extract EEG features.
 A series of wavelet coefficients were obtained by stretching and shifting the EEG signals using the mother wavelet function.

-In our study, the window of 4 s was used for each EEG channel and each window overlaps the previous one by 2 s, for a total of 29 windows.
+In our project, the window of 4 s was used for each EEG channel and each window overlaps the previous one by 2 s, for a total of 29 windows.

-Then, the data of each window were decomposed 4 times by using db4 DWT and extracting all the high frequency components as four frequency bands, namely, gamma, beta, alpha and theta, as listed in Table 1.
+Then, the data of each window were decomposed 4 times by using db4 DWT and extracting all the high frequency components as four frequency bands, namely, gamma, beta, alpha and theta.

 Decomposition of EEG signal into different frequency bands using DWT

 Frequency band Frequency range (Hz) Frequency bandwidth (Hz) Decomposition level